-She graduated from the University of Michigan’s Residential College with highest honors, double majoring in History of Art and Creative Writing & Literature, and minoring in Crime and Justice.
-She also graduated from Warren Wilson College’s MFA Program for Writers, where she practiced (and practiced … ) fiction.
+Anna graduated from the University of Michigan’s Residential College with highest honors, double majoring in art history and creative writing & literature, and minoring in crime & justice.
+She also graduated from Warren Wilson College’s MFA Program for Writers, where she focused on fiction.

-Anna grew up in St. Joseph, a little town on Lake Michigan that she loves a whole lot.
-She wrote about why here.
-For a few years, after college and before moving to Detroit, Anna lived and worked in an intentional community—kind of like an urban commune— in Boston called Haley House.
-For fifty years, the live-in community at Haley House has been grounded in the active work of simplicity, creative nonviolence, self-governance, community, spirituality, and social justice, especially as it relates to poverty and economic inequity.
+Anna grew up in St. Joseph, Michigan, a little town on Lake Michigan.
+She wrote about it here.
+For a few years, after college and before moving to Detroit, Anna lived and worked in Boston in an intentional community—kind of like an urban commune—called Haley House.
+For more than fifty years, the live-in community at Haley House has been grounded in the active work of simplicity, creative nonviolence, self-governance, community, and social justice, especially as it relates to poverty and economic inequity.
 There is also a lot of laughter.
-It’s a pretty special place.

 Sometimes, Anna likes to do things that involve neither writing nor reading nor asking people questions.
-These things include cooking, running, yoga, amateur knitting, hiking, cheering for Detroit/Michigan sports, bike-riding, going to see fun shows (comedy, movies, theater, music), playing games with her nieces and nephews (or anyone, really), and generally wandering around.
+These things include running, hiking, bike-riding, cheering for Detroit and University of Michigan sports, going to see fun shows (comedy, movies, theater, music), playing games with her nieces and nephews (or anyone, really), and generally wandering around.